gyadam/eatery/README.md

 * React for the frontend UI
 * Heroku for deploying the app

 The project was bootstrapped with create-react-app.
 No third-party libraries were used for the filter/search/pagination features.
-Heroku was used to set up automatic deploys, which run every time a commit is pushed to the master branch of this repo.
+Heroku was used to set up automatic deployment, which runs every time a commit is pushed to the master branch of this repo.

 ### Running the development server
 To run the application in your local environment, clone the repo and install dependencies: